 Never make any sort of statement to an insurance company before you consult an attorney.
 Above all, never sign anything, or accept an initial settlement offer without legal counsel — such an offer is likely to be well below the amount to which you are actually entitled.
 Let a personal injury litigation lawyer help you deal with the insurers.

 There is no simple answer to this question, because a settlement amount depends on many variables.
 An experienced personal injury lawyer can review your case, and advise you of possible settlement amounts based on:

 - Loss of income, past and present, and its impact on earning capacity

 - Any permanent effects of the injury

 - Activities you can no longer do, or can no longer do in the same way

 - Strength of witness testimony

 As experienced wrongful death lawyers, we understand that the heirs of the deceased person, or the personal representatives of the estate of the deceased person — who is usually named in a will or named by the courts — have the right to bring a wrongful death lawsuit on behalf of someone who has passed away.

-In Florida, you generally have four years from the time an injury occurs to bring a personal injury claim based on negligence.
-Wrongful death and medical malpractice claims, however, are subject to a two-year limitation from the time of the incident.
+In Florida, you generally two years from the time an injury occurs to bring a personal injury claim based on negligence.
+This includes wrongful death and medical malpractice claims.
 Waiting any length of time to file a personal injury lawsuit often adversely affects your chances of success.